g3rv4/g3rv4.com/_posts/2018-08-26-betterslack.md

 I'm thinking of ways to productionize the app tweaks, but in the mean time: meet BetterSlack!
 <!--more-->

 There are 2 or 3 things about Slack that I think can be made better.
 That's why I built [BetterSlack](https://chrome.google.com/webstore/detail/betterslack/mgicdolhkaeefgmbhlohfjoafacijbfh).
 It's a Chrome extension that injects javascript into your Slack environments to add (or remove) features.
-You can find [it source code here](https://github.com/g3rv4/BetterSlack).
+You can find [its source code here](https://github.com/g3rv4/BetterSlack) or watch my [3 minutes demo](https://www.youtube.com/watch?v=cXDXX9eYQPs).

 # What does it do? (and why)